Public International Law and Human Rights

 Study language: English

-Official length of the programme in credits: 63 ECTS (42 Latvian credits)
+Official length of the programme in credits: 60 ECTS (40 Latvian credits)

 The programme is aimed at students interested in working with international public law issues, including human rights, in a national or international environment.
 It offers in-depth studies in fundamental issues of public international law and human rights law, the interaction between the two areas of law, and in their current trends of development.

-Courses cover the following topics:
+Courses cover the following themes:

 - theory and development of international public law and human rights law